diop/flyers-api/README.md

 - Promoter spreading the word -

 1. Promoter picks up an event to promote by clicking the 'Promote' button.
 This renders a form.
 2. Promoter enters data and get a custom link.
 They promote this custom link.
+Data is stored in a Postgres database.

 - Visitors claim a promotion -